-Finding fantastic breweries and pubs in the Snowy Mountains easy thanks to the region’s fast-growing craft beer and produce industry.
+Finding fantastic breweries and pubs in the Snowy Mountains is easy thanks to the region’s fast-growing craft beer and produce industry.
 Local makers are driven to create quality brews using ingredients sourced from around the region, including fresh water from the famous Snowy River.
 Want to taste for yourself?
-Here’s where you can seek out the best breweries and pubs in the Snowy Mountains…
+Here’s where you can seek out the best breweries and pubs in our unique region…

 Kosciuszko Brewing Company, Jindabyne

 Located in Jindabyne adjacent to the Banjo Patterson Inn, this is where you will come across the home of the famous Kosciuszko Pale Ale.
 Staff are on hand to take you on a tour of the brew house and you may even bump into master brewer, Chuck Hahn, creator of the Hahn and Malt Shovel Breweries.

 Another Jindabyne favourite, the Jindabyne Brewing Company started as a hobby for the owners but is now a fully-fledged and thriving microbrewery.
 You’ll find a pilsner, red x, veissbier, golden ale and more available on tap, along with share plates and snacks.
 The best part is guests get to drink and eat right next to where the beer is made, making this a truely authentic brewery experience, right here in the Snowy Mountains.

 This is an absolute must-do experience when visiting the Snowy Mountains.
 Located on the Alpine Way, 10 minutes from Jindabyne, Wildbrumby distils its very own schnapps and gin and serves European inspired meals.
 The grounds around the Distillery are stunning, featuring manicured lawns where children can play and sculptures by local artists.
 Fruits and botanicals for the schnapps and gin are sourced from around the Snowy Mountains and you’ll also find many local ingredients on the menu.